Yucatan's Bird-Watching and Nature Lovers' Dream Eco-Experience at Hacienda Chichen Resort, Chichen Itza, Yucatan, Mexico

 their nests usual are high and have two pale blue white eggs.

-Other endemic birds found in the Yucatan Peninsula that can be observed at the Hacienda Chichen Bird Refuge and Maya Jungle Reserve are the:
+Many endemic birds found in the Yucatan Peninsula can be observed at

-Rose Throat Bacard found at Hacienda Chichen's Maya Jungle ReserveHooded Oriole - male - at Hacienda Chichen Green Eco-Spa Resort, Yucatan, MexicoIndigo Bunting bird - male - at Hacienda Chichen Bird Refuge, Chichen Itza, Yucatan, Mexico
+Rose Throat Bacard found at Hacienda Chichen's Maya Jungle ReserveHooded Oriole - male - at Hacienda Chichen Resort in Chichen Itza, MexicoIndigo Bunting bird - male - at Hacienda Chichen Bird Refuge, Chichen Itza, Yucatan, Mexico

 Squirrel Cuckoo, Piaya cayana (Kip Cho in Maya)